Asynchronous programming (Windows Store apps)

 A promise object represents a value that will be fulfilled in the future.
 In the Windows Runtime you get a promise object from a factory function, which by convention has a name that ends with "Async".

 A typical segment of code written in C# or Microsoft Visual Basic executes synchronously, meaning that when a line executes, it finishes before the next line executes.
 Various programming models, such as the Asynchronous Programming Model and the Event Asynchronous Pattern, have been used over the years to enable developers to write asynchronous code.
 While these models have succeeded in enabling asynchronous execution, the resulting code tends to emphasize the mechanics of executing asynchronous code instead of focusing on the task that the code is trying to accomplish.
-This has made asynchronous code hard to write, hard to understand, and hard to maintain.
-The Windows Runtime, .NET framework, and C# and Visual Basic compilers have added features that abstract the asynchronous mechanics away from your code so that you can write asynchronous code that focuses on what your code does instead of how to do it.
-You can now write asynchronous code that looks similar to synchronous code.
-For more info about calling asynchronous APIs in the Windows runtime from C# or Visual Basic, see Quickstart: Using the await operator for asynchronous programming.
+The Windows Runtime, Microsoft .NET framework, and C# and Visual Basic compilers have added features that abstract the asynchronous mechanics out of your code.
+For .NET and the Windows Runtime you can write asynchronous code that focuses on what your code does instead of how and when to do it.
+Your asynchronous code will look reasonably similar to synchronous code.
+For more info, see Quickstart: Calling asynchronous APIs in C# or Visual Basic.

 - Asynchronous Programming with Async and Await (C# and Visual Basic)